CADWRDeltaModeling/HelloSCHISM/docsrc/preprocessor.rst

 .. admonition:: Bonus Step:

-   Note in bctides.in that the run is driven by two constant inflows of -30.0 (fluxes into the domain are negative).
+   Note in bctides.in that the run is driven by two constant inflows of -40.0 (fluxes into the domain are negative).
 Can you convert this to a very coarse time series?

-   * Hint, you will need to change the boundary flag from 2 to 1 in **param.in** and also create the time series.
+   * Hint, you will need to change the boundary flag from 2 to 1 in **param.nml** and also create the time series.
 The time series can have a large time step, e.g. a million seconds.
-You can keep it constant at -30.0 or you can taper it up or down.
+You can keep it constant at -40.0 or you can taper it up or down.